James-S-Santangelo/paper-rcourse/paper.md

    while concurrently demonstrating how to use programming to create and apply statistical models to data.
-3. *Interleaved Exercises*: Coding exercises or discussion points during the lecture were added to assess and confirm that students are following along.
+3. *Interleaved Exercises*: Coding exercises or discussion points during the lecture to assess and confirm that students are following along.
    - These exercises serve to both challenge the students and slowly build confidence in the lesson material.